Cheta (armed group): Context and terminology

-Notable occurances
+Notable occurrences

 During the Macedonian Struggle of 1893 to 1912 chetas of Bulgarians, Greeks, Serbs, Aromanians and Albanians fought against each other and against the Ottoman Army, vying for ideological and ethnic dominance in the territory.
 This was during a time when increasingly harsh Ottoman crackdowns indicated that reform and reconciliation of the Ottoman state with the various nationalist groups seemed increasingly less likely.

 Muslim chetas were active in Asia Minor after World War I. They were notorious for their assaults on Christian Orthodox Armenians, Greeks, and Assyrians during the late Ottoman genocides of c.
 1913 to c.
 1924.
 The term was also used as a synonym for members of the Ottoman Empire's Special Organization (active c.
 1913 to 1920).